a-inacio/edt-go/docs/index.md

-# Event Driven Toolkit
+# Welcome

-🚧
+EDT is your swiss army knife for Event Driven applications, Go edition.
+Here you find implementation for common patterns when developing such applications.